sourcegraph/about/handbook/engineering/campaigns/index.md

 * To avoid siloing of knowledge and to keep teammates happy, we make sure that everyone gets a chance to work in different areas of the codebase.
 In particular, we don't want tasks in area X to always default to person P.
 * If a process isn't serving us, we are quick to shut it down.
+* We do not schedule meeting on Fridays.

 ## Team Communication